 Speedy Mince Pie Swirls

-Speedy Mince Pie Swirls -an alternative to mince pies.
-Made in a swirl shape, filled with mincemeat, (British sugary dried fruit mixture) & topped with lemon glaze.
+Speedy Mince Pie Swirls is an alternative to mince pies.
+Made in a swirl shape, filled with mincemeat, (British sugary dried fruit mixture) & topped off with a drizzle of sweet glaze.

 - Easy & ideal for beginners